 Established in the 14th century, the Khan Al Khalili market in Cairo has a rich and fascinating history, making it an important district for both cultural and economic activity.

-This historic bazaar has been a hub of trade and commerce for centuries, showcasing the enduring traditions of Egyptian crafts and merchant culture.
-Stepping into Khan Al Khalili is like taking a journey back in time, where you can immerse yourself in the history of this bustling marketplace and explore its intricate alleyways, lined with stalls offering a wide array of goods, from detailed jewelry to colorful textiles and aromatic spices.
+This bazaar has been a hub of trade and commerce for centuries, showcasing the enduring traditions of Egyptian crafts and merchant culture.
+Stepping into Khan Al Khalili is like taking a journey back in time.
+You can explore its alleyways lined with stalls that offer goods like detailed jewelry, colorful textiles and aromatic spices.

-Detour: Hidden away in Khan Al Khalili Bazaar, the historic Naguib Mahfouz restaurant opened in 1989 and is a tribute to the famous Egyptian writer Naguib Mahfouz, who won a Nobel Prize for Literature in 1988.
+Detour: Hidden in Khan Al Khalili bazaar, Naguib Mahfouz restaurant opened in 1989 and is a tribute to the Egyptian writer Naguib Mahfouz, who won a Nobel Prize for Literature in 1988.
 He was born in Old Cairo in 1911 and set most of his early works and short stories in the city.
 The restaurant's arabesque surroundings transport you back to the days of Old Cairo.
-You’ll find classic Egyptian dishes such as lamb or chicken kofta, kushari (a mix of noodles, rice, black lentils, fried onions and tomato sauce) and mezze spreads, but it’s the grill that is a must try.
+You’ll find classic Egyptian dishes such as lamb or chicken kofta, kushari (a mix of noodles, rice, black lentils, fried onions and tomato sauce) and mezze spreads, but it’s the grill that is a must-try.

 Planning tip: The fortress offers an incredible aerial view of Old Cairo stretching all the way to the Great Pyramids of Giza.